 - Other Academic Papers

-which includes tuition fees & living expenses during the period of stay in abroad)
+- Financial Documents (for proof of financial solvency of student’s parents/sponsorer’s indicating that they can finance the cost of his/her studies in foreign country which includes tuition fees & living expenses during the period of stay in abroad)

 Important Tips for Visa Interview

 Student should tackle the questions asked tactfully.
 The following are some of the regular questions asked at the interview and the student should be able to confidently reply to them:

 Q. For what purpose are you going abroad ?

 Q. Why are you leaving India?